 'Too Obnoxious' To Be Stopped By The Virus: People React To Trump's Coronavirus Test

-Americans woke up to the news on Friday that President Trump and his wife Melania both had tested positive for the coronavirus.
-And like so many issues, the reaction often fell along political lines.
+Americans woke up to the news on Friday that President Trump and his wife, Melania, had both tested positive for the coronavirus.
+And like so many issues, the reactions often fell along political lines.

 For some supporters of former Vice President Joe Biden, the news was a reminder of the gravity of the virus.

-Monica Scott, who was having breakfast with a friend at a coffee shop in Virginia Beach, Va., said she woke up her husband to tell him the news.
+One of them, Monica Scott, said she woke up her husband to tell him the news.
+She was having breakfast Friday morning with a friend at a coffee shop in Virginia Beach, Va.

-"I think we are both hoping, 'hey, at the very least this might make someone who hasn't taken this seriously take it seriously,'" the 32-year-old said.
+"I think we are both hoping, 'Hey, at the very least this might make someone who hasn't taken this seriously take it seriously,' " the 32-year-old said.

 Outside the shop, Inger Goss, a 56-year-old contract sanitation worker, was hauling away recycling bins.
-She said she distrusts anything coming from the White House, and wondered what to make of the news with the election just weeks away.
+She said she distrusts anything coming from the White House and wondered what to make of the news with the election just weeks away.

 "First of all, he tells a lot of lies.
-A lot of things he says he's gonna do he don't do...and I just don't trust him," Goss said.
+A lot of things he says he's gonna do he don't do ... and I just don't trust him," Goss said.

 Amelia DaCruz voted for Trump in 2016 and is leaning toward voting for him again this year.
 She sees the president as strong and "too obnoxious" to be stopped by the virus.